Submit Data in the HUBB

 • Rural Broadband Experiments (RBE)

-• RBE carriers face rolling deployment milestones.
+• RBE carriers face rolling deployment milestone deadlines based on when they began receiving funding.

 • Alaska Plan (other than carriers with individualized performance plans that only require them to maintain service at existing levels)